AstroBryGuy/NWN2SoundSets/README.md

 ## Introduction

-The NWN2 Soundsets mod features 27 soundsets with subtitles that can be used for player characters in Baldur's Gate: Enhanced Edition, Baldur's Gate 2: Enhanced Edition, and Icewind Dale: Enhanced Edition.
+The NWN2 Soundsets mod features 27 soundsets from Neverwinter Nights 2 with subtitles that can be used for player characters in Baldur's Gate: Enhanced Edition, Baldur's Gate 2: Enhanced Edition, and Icewind Dale: Enhanced Edition.

 It includes most NWN2 & MOTB companions (not included: Construct, Grobnar, Okku, and One-of-Many).
 It also includes 14 other generic PC voicesets.